-Students who have been suspended, terminated, or withdrawn from Blue Cliff College may seek readmission under certain circumstances by submitting a new application.
-The Campus Director/Director of Education will meet with the student and have final say as to whether readmission is granted.
+Students who have been suspended, terminated, or withdrawn from Blue Cliff College may seek re-admission under certain circumstances by submitting a new application.
+Students requesting re-admission are required to meet with the Campus Director/Director of Education prior to being allowed reentry.
+Previous admission and academic records will be reviewed and considered in the final decision about re-admission.